dora-lee/seneca-prg550-2022-spring/setup/install-packages-for-ml.md

     jupyter notebook --no-browser
     ```

-1. Once the Jupyter server starts, you'll see messages similar to below
+1. Once the Jupyter server starts, you'll see messages similar to below.
+By default, the server starts on the Pi listening to port `8888`.
+If you see a port number that is different, you'll need to open another ssh session with forwarding to the matching port (see `ssh -L` example #3 above)
     ```
     [I 12:18:36.226 NotebookApp] Serving notebooks from local directory: /home/pi/workspace [I 12:18:36.226 NotebookApp] Jupyter Notebook 6.4.11 is running at: